Sungai Jernih MRT station: MRT Feeder Bus Services

-With the opening of the MRT Kajang Line, feeder bus service also began operating linking the station with the Saujana Impian area.
-The feeder bus operates from the station's feeder bus hub accessed via Entrance B of the station.
+With the opening of the MRT Kajang Line, feeder bus service also began operating, linking the station with the Saujana Impian area.
+The feeder bus operates from the station's feeder bus at Entrance B of the station.
+However, this bus service was discontinued on 16 January 2026 and replaced with the Rapid on-Demand DRT service.
+Low ridership was cited as the reason for its termination.